-Colleges will be required to report spend on childcare funds for FE and HE separately and any funds transferred should be recorded as spend under FE or HE childcare funds in the college audited student support return.
+Colleges will be required to report spend on childcare funds for FE and HE separately and any funds transferred should be recorded as spend under FE or HE Childcare Funds in the college audited student support return.

-Colleges must account for their total spend on each fund, including transferred money, in their audited statements.
-Colleges cannot carry forward any of their Childcare Funds, into the following academic year.
+Colleges must account for their total spend on each fund, including transferred money, in their audited data returns.
+Colleges cannot carry forward any unspent Childcare Funds into the following academic year.